Times and Locations

 Course programming assignments will be in Python.
 We do not assume that students have previous experience with the language, but we do expect you to learn the basics very rapidly.
 Project 0 is designed to teach you the basics of Python, but if you want to get a head start here is a good tutorial: ACM Python Tutorial

-This class includes six programming projects and regular electronic homework assignments.
+This class includes five programming projects and regular electronic assignments.

-Slip days: Programming projects must be turned in electronically by midnight on the listed due date.
-You will have a total of 5 slip days for these projects, up to two of which can be used for each project.
+Slip days: Programming projects must be turned in electronically by 5:00pm on the listed due date.
+You will have 5 slip days for these projects, up to two of which can be used for each project.
 Note that slip days are counted at the granularity of days, rounded up to the nearest day.
-For example, for a project due at midnight on Friday, any submission from Friday midnight - Saturday midnight will use up one slip day, any submission from Saturday midnight - Sunday midnight will use up two slip days, and any submissions after Sunday midnight will receive no credit.
 The other homework assignments do not have late days!